Aboriginal Education Services Fixed Term and Relief Employment Register

 Guided by Tasmania's Aboriginal Education Framework.
 Our work acknowledges Tasmania's unique socio-cultural context.
 It responds to the National Aboriginal and Torres Strait Islander Education Strategy.

 AES work in collaboration with schools to provide support, guidance and professional learning opportunities to help you understand and develop in the role of Aboriginal Education Worker.
-Further information on the programs and services of AES can be found here.

-The following vacancies may arise in various schools and units within DECYP across Tasmania, and it is strongly encouraged you contact aboriginal.education@decyp.tas.gov.au prior to registering for any of the below roles.
+The following vacancies may arise in various schools and units within DECYP across Tasmania, and it is strongly encouraged that you contact aboriginal.education@decyp.tas.gov.au prior to registering for any of the below roles.

 Aboriginal Education Worker